10 Social Media Selling Strategies | The Ultimate Guide to Social Selling

 5. Cold calling is the most effective.

-Truth – The average sales rep needs to make 8 cold calls to get through to the right contact.
+Truth – The average sales rep must make 8 cold calls to get through to the right contact.
 63% of B2B decision-makers engage with vendors (likely your competition) on social media!

 FAQs about Social Selling